Last updated on

 When to travel on your babymoon

 Most people say that the best time to travel is during the second trimester when your energy is hopefully higher and morning sickness is behind you.
 I did six small UK trips during my first trimester – to Devon, Wales, the Cotswolds, Liverpool and Latitude Festival – and was definitely more tired than usual, but still had a great time.
 I just went to bed earlier than usual.
 However, I was lucky and had very little morning sickness.
+During my second pregnancy, I did a huge trip during weeks 8-11, road tripping around Southern USA and going to New York too.
+As with my first pregnancy I was lucky not to have a lot of morning sickness and enjoyed this trip as much as I would have done if not pregnant.

 To be on the safe side, the second trimester is your best bet.
 I went to Italy when 17-20 weeks pregnant and feeling pretty good, so we barely had to adjust what we would normally do on holiday.
 We also went to Scotland during that time, which involved a lot of walking and late nights at the Edinburgh Festival, which again I managed fine.
 And we went to Barcelona at the very end of the second trimester, which although wonderful, was also when the tiredness was starting to creep back in.
 For that reason, I’d recommend planning your babymoon for the early-mid part of the second trimester.

-How to travel on a babymoon
+Transport: How to travel on a babymoon

 One thing to bear in mind is that flying during pregnancy can slightly increase your risk of developing DVT.
 You can wear compression socks/stockings during the flight to reduce the risk, and also make sure to take breaks from sitting still by walking around the plane or doing some simple stretches.
 And drink lots of water to avoid dehydration.